How long have you been managing property lettings?

 Also, through instinct and years of experience, we aim to avoid, wherever possible, booking any unsuitable guests into your property.

-No, it's entirely up to you.
+Our only stipulation is that the summer six weeks holidays must be available for us to let.
+Outside of these weeks it’s entirely up to you.
 However, it’s worth considering the rental income of your property for the week you are planning on taking your holiday.

 ‘Holiday Let’ Mortgages are available but we would strongly recommend discussing the options with your financial advisor.